Battle of Fort Henry: Fort Henry

 Fort Henry was a five-sided, open-bastioned earthen structure covering 10 acre on the eastern bank of the Tennessee River, near Kirkman's Old Landing.
 The site was about one mile above Panther Creek and about six miles below the mouth of the Big Sandy River and Standing Rock Creek.

 In May 1861, Isham G. Harris, the governor of Tennessee, appointed the state's attorney, Daniel S. Donelson, as a brigadier general and directed him to build fortifications on the rivers of Middle Tennessee.
 Donelson found suitable sites, but they were within the borders of Kentucky, still a neutral state at that time.
 Moving upriver, just inside the Tennessee border, Donelson selected the site of the fort on the Cumberland River that would bear his name.
 Colonel Bushrod Johnson of the Tennessee Corps of Engineers approved of the site.

 As construction of Fort Donelson began, Donelson moved 12 mi west, to the Tennessee River, and selected the site of Fort Henry, naming it after Tennessee Senator Gustavus Adolphus Henry Sr. With Fort Donelson on the west bank of the Cumberland, Donelson selected the east bank of the Tennessee for the second fort so one garrison could travel between them and defend both positions.
 (Donelson thought it unlikely that the two forts would be attacked simultaneously.)
 Unlike its counterpart on the Cumberland, Fort Henry was situated on low, swampy ground and dominated by hills across the river.
+This oversight developed into frequent flooding of the fort during rains or high tide, on some occasions more than half of the fort was underwater after rain, including most of its armory.
 To its advantage, it had an unobstructed field of fire 2 mi downriver.
 Donelson's surveying team—Adna Anderson, a civil engineer, and Maj.
 William F. Foster from the 1st Tennessee Infantry—objected strongly to the site and appealed to Colonel Johnson, who inexplicably approved it.